 Aside from that, if you are not doing a full hour of cocktail or if you want to attend your cocktail hour then it may also make sense to do a first look in order to accommodate your timeline without sacrificing valuable portrait time.

 You know yourselves best!
-If you are the type of person that gets very nervous, then I often recommend a first look to help calm your nerves before you walk down the aisle.
+If you are the type of person that gets very nervous or anxious, then I recommend a first look to help calm your nerves before you walk down the aisle.
 There’s nothing quite as comforting as being with your honey, so seeing them in advance can be just what you need to keep you from totally losing it!

 If you still want a private moment just the two of you then consider a first touch which you can do behind a door or around a corner so you can have a sweet emotional moment together without seeing one another!